magneticio/vamp.io/content/documentation/installation/hello-world.md

 ---

-The Vamp hello world setup will run Mesos, Marathon ([mesosphere.github.io - Marathon](https://mesosphere.github.io/marathon/)) and Vamp inside a local Docker container with Vamp's Marathon driver.
+The Vamp hello world setup will run Mesos, Marathon ([mesosphere.github.io - Marathon](https://mesosphere.github.io/marathon/)) and Vamp 0.9.0 inside a local Docker container with Vamp's Marathon driver.
 We will do this in three simple steps (although it's really just one `docker run` command).
 You can use the hello world setup to work through the [getting started tutorials](/documentation/tutorials) and try out some of Vamp's core features.

 {{< note >}}
 This hello world set up is designed for demo purposes only - it is not production grade.
 {{< /note >}}

 #### Requirements
-* at least 8GB free space
+* At least 8GB free space

 ### Step 1: Get Docker